We sell and supply biogas anaerobic

 I have a compost - is the liquid fertilizer better?

-Yes - it's concentrated and proven to provide better yield for
+Yes - it's organic and proven to provide better yield for

-crops.
-You can also throw meat and fish into the digester unlike a
+system.
+You can also throw meat and fish into the digester unlike a typical compost.

 Can I use an existing LPG stove with biogas?

-We'd recommand a biogas stove, however in theory you can mix
+We'd recommend a biogas stove, however in theory you can mix

 biogas with LPG, to use with a traditional LPG stove.